gogins/csound-webserver-opcodes/README.md

 ## Performance

-The resource is opened by the Web browser in a separate process, and can remain open for the duration of the Csound performance.
+The Web page or other resource is opened by the Web browser in a separate process, and can remain open for the duration of the Csound performance.
 JavaScript running in the context of that resource can call many Csound API methods from a global `csound` object, using JSON-RPC.

 # Installation